themegrill/spacious/readme.txt

 /**********************************************************/

 == Changelog ==
+== TBD ==
+* Fix - Updated the license information for the images used in the screenshot.

 == Version 1.9.2 - 2021-03-01 =
 * Fix - Missed close span tag for menu toggle button.